 PART IV RESPONSE OF THE FIRM TO DRAFT INSPECTION REPORT Pursuant to section 104(f) of the Act, 15 U.S.C. § 7214(f), and PCAOB Rule 4007(a), the Board provided the Firm an opportunity to review and comment on a draft of this report.
-The Firm did not provide a timely written response.
+The Firm did not provide a written response.

-APPENDIX A AUDITING STANDARDS REFERENCED IN PART I.A.

-This appendix provides the text of the auditing standard paragraphs that are referenced in Part I.A of this report.
+APPENDIX A AUDITING STANDARDS REFERENCED IN PART I.A This appendix provides the text of the auditing standard paragraphs that are referenced in Part I.A of this report.
 Footnotes that are included in this appendix, and any other Notes, are from the original auditing standards that are referenced.
 While this appendix contains the specific portions of the relevant standards cited with respect to the deficiencies in Part I.A of this report, other portions of the standards (including those described in Part I.B of this report) may provide additional context, descriptions, related requirements, or explanations; the complete standards are available on the PCAOB's website at http://pcaobus.org/STANDARDS/Pages/default.aspx.
-AS 2110, Identifying and Assessing Risks of Material Misstatement IDENTIFYING AND ASSESSING THE RISKS OF MATERIAL MISSTATEMENT Factors Relevant to Identifying Fraud Risks AS 2110.65 The auditor should evaluate whether the information gathered from the risk assessment procedures indicates that one or more fraud risk factors are present and should be taken into account in identifying and assessing fraud risks.
-Fraud risk factors are events or conditions that indicate (1) an incentive or pressure to perpetrate fraud, (2) an opportunity to carry out the fraud, or (3) an attitude or rationalization that justifies the fraudulent action.
-Fraud risk factors do not necessarily indicate the existence of fraud; however, they often are present in circumstances in which fraud exists.
-Examples of fraud risk factors related to fraudulent financial reporting and misappropriation of assets are listed in AS 2401.85.
-These illustrative risk factors are classified based on the three conditions discussed in this paragraph, which generally are present when fraud exists.
-Note: The factors listed in AS 2401.85 cover a broad range of situations and are only examples.
-Accordingly, the auditor might identify additional or different fraud risk factors.
-Issuer A

 AS 2201, An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements USING A TOP-DOWN APPROACH Selecting Controls to Test AS 2201.39 The auditor should test those controls that are important to the auditor's conclusion about whether the company's controls sufficiently address the assessed risk of misstatement to each relevant assertion.
+Issuer A AS 2301, The Auditor's Responses to the Risks of Material Misstatement RESPONSES INVOLVING THE NATURE, TIMING, AND EXTENT OF AUDIT PROCEDURES AS 2301.08 The auditor should design and perform audit procedures in a manner that addresses the assessed risks of material misstatement for each relevant assertion of each significant account and disclosure.
+Issuer A Responses to Significant Risks AS 2301.11 For significant risks, the auditor should perform substantive procedures, including tests of details, that are specifically responsive to the assessed risks.
 Issuer A